PX4/PX4-user_guide/en/ros2/px4_ros2_msg_translation_node.md

 For example when moving a field from one message to another, a single generic translation should be added with the two older message versions as input, and the two newer versions as output.
 This ensures there is no information lost when translating forward or backward.

+This is exactly the approach shown by the [Generic Topic Message Translation Template](https://github.com/PX4/PX4-Autopilot/blob/message_versioning_and_translation/msg/translation_node/translations/example_translation_multi_v2.h), omitting only the code for actually modifying fields in the `fromOlder()` and `toOlder()` methods.

 ::: warning
 If a nested message definition changes, all messages including that message also require a version update.
 For example this would be the case for message [PositionSetpointTriplet](../msg_docs/PositionSetpointTriplet.md) if it were versioned.